mwrnd/innova2_flex_xcku15p_notes/README.md

 ```

 ![lspci](img/lspci.png)

+If the Innova-2 does not show up, try a different PCIe slot.
+It should work in any x16 or x8 slot or even in an x1 with an [appropriate adapter](https://www.startech.com/en-ca/cards-adapters/pex1to162).
+If it does not, proceed to [Programming the ConnectX FLASH IC](#programming-the-connectx5-flash).

 Start Mellanox Software Tools (`mst`) to find the Innova-2's device address.
 Note the `/dev/mst/mt4119_pciconf0` or similar which will be needed later.
 ```Shell